 Given that Rockstar's recent blockbuster games tend to land four-to-five years apart, that puts a GTA 6 release date at 2022/2023, assuming GTA 6 is the next project and not Rockstar Table Tennis 2.
 That said, Take Two's recent quarterly earnings reveal that the company is making more money than ever from GTA Online's microtransactions and DLC.
 The company has reaffirmed GTA 5's importance in the years ahead, especially with versions for the PS5 and Xbox Series X on the way.

-That will be well into the next console generation, so chances are Rockstar is developing their next big game for powerful future tech.
+The next GTA likely won't be ready until well into the next console generation.
 At the moment there are very few specifics out there, but the Housers and other Rockstar devs have spoken in roundabout terms about the GTA series generally—maybe we can tease out a few clues.